keleko34/KB/README.md

 - target (DOM Node) the node that had the change happen
 - arguments (Argument Array) if attr is a function this the arguments that was passed to the function
 - action: (Any) if attr is a function this is the outcome of that function *Post Only*
+- child: (DOM Node) the child node that fired a parent listener

 ###### Methods

  addAttrListener (*String 'Property',Function Callback*)<br />
  **Adds an event to the event chain for the change of that attribute** *Pre Value Set*

+  addChildAttrListener (*String 'Property',Function Callback*)<br />
+ **Adds an event to the event chain for the change of that attribute on all child elements note* Avaliable from element only** *Pre Value Set*

  removeAttrListener (*String 'Property',Function Callback*)<br />
  **Removes event from the event chain that matches** *Pre Value Set*

  addAttrUpdateListener (*String 'Property',Function Callback*)<br />
  **Adds an event to the event chain for the post change of that attribute** *Post Value Set*

+ addChildAttrUpdateListener (*String 'Property',Function Callback*)<br />
+ **Adds an event to the event chain for the post change of that attribute on all child elements note* Avaliable from element only** *Post Value Set*

  removeAttrUpdateListener (*String 'Property',Function Callback*)<br />
  **Removes event from the event chain that matches in the post events** *Post Value Set*